johnsonjh/VEDIT/README.md

 features and quirks of these particular assemblers.

 * [**TPZASM**](https://github.com/johnsonjh/tpzasm) is a new,
-  portable TDL ZASM ⧸ PSA PASM compatible cross-assembler that runs on many platforms (MS‑DOS, Atari ST, AmigaOS, OS/2, Windows, AIX, Linux, Haiku, etc.) and can also be used to build VEDIT ⧸ VEDIT‑PLUS.
+  portable TDL ZASM ⧸ PSA PASM compatible cross‑assembler that runs on many platforms (MS‑DOS, Atari ST, AmigaOS, OS/2, Windows, AIX, Linux, Haiku, etc.) and can also be used to build VEDIT ⧸ VEDIT‑PLUS.